NapojTH/Building-Models-to-Predict-The-Prospective-Customer-using-pyspark/README.md

 # Building-Models-to-Predict-The-Prospective-Customer-using-pyspark

-This repository consists of the Jupyter notebook providing usage of Pyspark machine learning framework, and feature selection and engineering as the following:
+This repository consists of the Jupyter notebook as a part of FIT5202 providing usage of Pyspark machine learning framework, and feature selection and engineering as the following:

 1. Data wrangling (Remove necessary columns and add new columns using UDF functions).